Skip to content

 • Multi-Purpose Pressure Cookers: They have various functionalities, and they can be used as rice cookers, slow cookers, steamers, and much more.

-Quick answers to a couple of F.A.Q.’s.
+Quick answers to a couple of common questions asked about pressure cookers.

 Can You Use a Slow Cooker Instead of a Pressure Cooker?

-Yes, you can but you cannot use the one-pot to prepare the recipe.
+Yes, you can, but you cannot use the one-pot to prepare the recipe.

 You will have to sear or brown meat and sauté vegetables in a separate pan before adding them to the slow cooker.